Lookup Tables

 ### Supported field types

 A column's data type is selected once at column creation and cannot be changed afterwards (use the migration pattern above).
-The platform exposes the following PostgreSQL types via the `LookupTableFieldType` enum:
+The platform exposes the following nine field-type options via the `LookupTableFieldType` enum.
+They map to **eight** distinct PostgreSQL types — `SERIAL` is not a separate type but an auto-increment `INTEGER`, so it shares the underlying `integer` type with the plain `INTEGER` option:

 | Field type | PostgreSQL mapping | Typical use |